3. I follow the people I lead.

 Galatians 6:9 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”
 (NIV)

 Jeremiah 1:17 “Get yourself ready!
 Stand up and say to them whatever I command you.
 Do not be terrified by them, or I will terrify you before them.”
 (NIV)

 Revelation 3:21 “To him who overcomes, I will give the right to sit with Me on My throne, just as I overcame and sat down with My Father on His throne.”
 (NIV)

 1 Timothy 6:11-12 “But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.”
 (NIV)

-This article was originally published on CatalystSpace.com.
+This article of devotions for church leaders was originally published on CatalystSpace.com.
 Used with permission.
 Catalyst and the annual Conferences provide next generation church leaders with creative insights on organizational and personal leadership.